1. Create a blueprint for the party. Include elements like the dance area, food/beverage service, and security/staffing locations.

 8. If your event is expecting to attract more attendees than those living in the house, you must order recycling, composting, and/or landfill bins from PSSI/Stanford Recycling.
 Waste bins in houses are designed for only the number of people who live there.
 Each bin cost about $10 to rent (including delivery and pickup) and can hold the waste of up to 75 people.
 Order bins online, 3-5 days before your event, at http://bgm.stanford.edu/home_pssi_main.

 9. Make sure your cups and plates are recyclable or compostable.
+The Axe and Palm sells both recyclable and compostable cups.
 For an item to be compostable, it must say the word ‘compostable’ somewhere on it.
 Stanford accepts all plastics except for #6 in its plastic, metal, glass recycling bins.
 NOTE: Traditional SOLO party cups are made of plastic #6 and are not recyclable and should be thrown in the trash.
+Do your best to avoid using nonrecyclable, single use cups whenever possible.